 - Computer with Internet connection.

-- Adobe Photoshop Lightroom 4 or 5.
+- Adobe Lightroom Classic.

 - Digital camera with zoom, and manual settings.
 RAW shooting capability recommended.

 - Basic experience in digital photography and Photoshop.